Rootsian Ali Moeen Nawazish only student in the world who appeared in 23 A-Level subjects and secured A grades in 21 of them

 Admission process of AIOU starts today

-Islamabad: Allama Iqbal Open University admissions for the Spring Semester (2009) will start from today (Friday), across the country and some Middle
+Islamabad: Allama Iqbal Open University admissions for the Spring Semester (2009) will start from today (Friday), across the country and some Middle Eastern countries.

 Admissions will be offered to the B.A, Intermediate, Matriculation and Allisan-ul Arabi programme only.
 In country admissions are also having offered in PhD and MS/MPhil leading to PhD in Education and Statistics (with three different specialisations).

-offering four-year degree programme in Microbiology of International Standard.
+The AIOU is also offering four-year degree programme in Microbiology of International Standard.

 Post your comments